b2bemaillists/b2b-email-leads-ranking/Buy Email Lists: Top 20 Best B2B Email List Providers for Marketing.md

 Key Features:

 * LinkedIn Extension: When viewing a LinkedIn profile, ContactOut’s sidebar can show that person’s contact info, including personal email, work email, and sometimes phone or social links.
 It often finds emails that aren’t listed on the profile.
 * Huge Email Database: ContactOut has a vast database gathered from various sources.
-It includes over 200 million work emails and 150 million personal emails for professionals[fullenrich.com](https://fullenrich.com/tools/Apolloio-vs-ContactOut#:~:text=,This), giving you multiple ways to reach a prospect.
+It includes over 200 million work emails and 150 million personal emails for professionals, giving you multiple ways to reach a prospect.
 * Search Portal: Aside from the extension, ContactOut provides a search web app where you can look up people by name, title, company, or even by skill/keyword, and it will return profiles with contact info.
 This helps to build lists without manually hunting on LinkedIn.
 * List Builder and Export: You can organize found contacts into lists within ContactOut and then export to CSV or sync to tools like Greenhouse (for recruiters) or Salesforce.
 This is useful for keeping your marketing leads organized.
 * AI Personalization (Beta): They’ve introduced some AI features that draft personalized emails based on a contact’s profile, which can be a starting point for your outreach message (though you’d want to tweak it).